 Types of Car Insurance

-When shopping for car insurance, there are six main types of car insurance to keep in mind.
+When comparing car insurance, there are six main types to keep in mind.

 Bodily Injury Liability

-Should you get into a car accident and are found to be the one who caused the crash, bodily injury liability coverage can help cover medical bills and wages lost for taking time off of work because of bodily harm.
+If you get into a car accident and are found to be at fault, bodily injury liability coverage can help cover medical bills and wages lost for taking time off of work because of bodily harm.
 It can also cover named drivers, such as family members on your policy or drivers who are using your car with your permission.

 If you crash into another car or an object, or your car gets damaged from driving over a pothole, collision coverage can pay for the costs to repair any damages to your car.
 It can also cover damages should your car flip over.
 Once your deductible is paid, the coverage will kick in.